| Title: | Historical, Relational, and Tail Anomaly-Detection Algorithms |

 Luca Sartore [email protected]

-The function uses fuzzy logic to determine if a data entry is an outlier on not.
+The function uses fuzzy logic to determine if a data entry is an outlier or not.

 The first vector contains the anomaly scores as numbers between zero and one, and the second vector provides

-a set of logical values indicating whether the data entry is an outlier (TRUE
+a set of logical values indicating whether the data entry is an outlier (TRUE) or not (FALSE).

 a |